 How do I fund my account?

-What kind of bills can I pay?
+What kind of bills am I allowed to request?

 What happens when the trust client passes away?
 Where does the money go?

 For our clients that have money in their account at the time of death, per Medicaid law, the money must go to a charity.
 LIFE, Inc. is partnered with At Risk Community Services, a non-profit that fights to improve the lives of lower income and underserved communities of NYC.
 You can find out more about ARCS here Link to ARCS.